The Mayor's Message

 WALTON CITY COUNCIL MEMBERS

-Enclosed you will find a copy of the proposed 2013/2014 Budget.
+Enclosed you will find a copy of the proposed 2014/2015 Budget.
 There has been a lot of thought and review put into this document.
-Each department head submitted their request; the Finance Clerk compiled it with revenue sources after her review of my preliminary review.
+The Finance Clerk compiled it with revenue sources and expenditures.
 Deletion, additions and revisions followed, and then the Consultant reviewed it for this meeting.

 The Downtown District should be maintained, with new ideas and features that would make the Downtown District more inviting.
 In planning for growth, additional funds have been added to Economic Development for possible incentives and further development of the old garage building; any and all revenue that may be generated from this effort should enter a building fund to be used for further maintenance and development of City’s properties.

 Walton-Verona Veterans Memorial, The Walton-Verona Veterans Memorial located on City property has grown with the addition of the Purple Heart Memorial.
 An additional $3,000 is budgeted from the General Government Fund for maintenance and upkeep of the Memorial.

-Public Works Department/Street Repairs, Continued funding needs to be transferred to the Municipal Road Aid Fund, with the Cable Fee, LGEA, Vehicle Tax and a transfer of $100,000 from the General Fund.
+Public Works Department/Street Repairs, Continued funding needs to be transferred to the Municipal Road Aid Fund, with the Cable Fee, LGEA, Vehicle Tax and a transfer of $50,000 from the General Fund.
 The construction of Elmwood Drive will connect Brookwood Drive to University Drive, if grant money is available and finish the High Street/ Edward Avenue Project.
 These additional funds are necessary to offset this increase as we continue to meet the growing demands for street repairs, storm water drainage work, new sidewalks and sidewalk repairs.
-There is a need to purchase a pickup truck this year.
+There is a need to purchase a skid loader which has been approved.

 The City should continue a storm water informational program as it relates to rain water runoff.
 The elements should include awareness that litter, oil, anti-freeze and associated products that wash down storm drains will pollute the creeks they flow into.
 The City should continue with the Great American Cleanup and the Fall Cleanup to help remove additional products from entering storm drains.
 Investigate installing additional storm water litter grates and continue monthly street sweeping to reduce additional litter into storm drainage basins.

-Water and Sewer Division, Several items: Water line loop (6”) from Bearcat Crossing to Depot Street, Scott Street water upgrade, water tower maintenance, 2nd water connection to Northern Kentucky Water (South US 25), Water and Sewer Line maps updated and a continued allocation of funds for l/l Study.
+Water and Sewer Division, Several items: Water line loop (6”) from Pitty Pat Lane to Depot Street, Scott Street/High Street water upgrade, water tower maintenance, 2nd water connection to Northern Kentucky Water (South US 25), continue to update Water and Sewer Line maps and a continued allocation of funds for l/l Study.